Community Behavioral Health

-History and Operations
+History and operations

+In 1994, Pennsylvania announced plans to integrate state and federally managed health care funding for Medicaid recipients into HealthChoices, Pennsylvania’s managed care program.
+This led to the official establishment of CBH in February 1997, making it one of the first city-operated behavioral health managed care organizations (BH-MCO) in the United States.
+In 2003, CBH launched a school-based behavioral health program and in 2013 the Evidence-based Practice and Innovation Center was launched.

-CBH was founded in 1997 and has grown steadily since that time.
-In 2017, over 700,000 Philadelphians were eligible for Medicaid; of these, over 100,000 used services covered by CBH.
-Total expenditures for those services totaled to over $740,000,000.
+In 2023, over 802,250 Philadelphians were eligible for Medicaid; of these, over 100,700 used services covered by CBH.
+Total expenditures for those services totaled to over $860,000,000.
 Its 2018 budget was over $900,000,000—with additional assets totaling over $160,000,000—placing it in the top eleven Philadelphia non-profits by income.
 Pew Charitable Trusts notes that CBH is one of the largest contracted recipients of city funds in Philadelphia.

+CBH contracts with nearly 200 Medicaid-enrolled and licensed service providers to deliver behavioral health services to enrolled members in Philadelphia.
+CBH authorizes payment for a continuum of behavioral health services, including outpatient mental health, substance use disorder (SUD), inpatient psychiatric hospital, residential, and telehealth treatments.

 At the end of 2018, CBH extended a tobacco-free policy to all inpatient substance use treatment centers in Philadelphia.
 This policy raised objections from local advocates, who claimed it increased the rate of treatment drop-out.

-Faith Dyson-Washington is the current CEO.
-She was selected as chief executive officer of Community Behavioral Health on October 12, 2020.
+Donna E.M.
+Bailey is the current CEO.
+She was named the permanent CEO on March 19, 2024.